-- 2. Member States shall notify the full text of existing national rules to the Agency and the Commission through the appropriate IT system in accordance with Article 23 of Regulation (EU) No .../...
-[Agency Regulation].
-14 - 3.
+- 2. Member States shall notify the full text of existing national rules to the Agency and the Commission through the appropriate IT system in accordance with Article 23 of Regulation [xx on the European Union Agency for Railways]. - 3.
 Member States may lay down new national rules only in the following cases: - (a) when a TSI does not fully meet the essential requirements; - (b) as an urgent preventive measure, in particular following an accident. - 4.
-If a Member State intends to introduce a new national rule, it shall notify the draft to the Agency and the Commission through the appropriate IT system in accordance with Article 23 of Regulation (EU) No .../...
-[Agency Regulation].
-Member States shall ensure that the draft is sufficiently developed to allow the Agency to carry out its examination under Article 21(2) of Regulation (EU) No .../...
-[Agency Regulation]. - 5.
-When they adopt the national rule, Member States shall notify it to the Agency and the Commission through the appropriate IT system in accordance with Article 23 of Regulation (EU) No .../...
-[Agency Regulation].
+If a Member State intends to introduce a new national rule, it shall notify the draft to the Agency and the Commission through the appropriate IT system in accordance with Article 23 of Regulation [xx on the European Union Agency for Railways].
+Member States shall ensure that the draft is sufficiently developed to allow the Agency to carry out its examination under Article 21(2) of Regulation [xx on the European Union Agency for Railways]. - 5.
+When they adopt the national rule, Member States shall notify it to the Agency and the Commission through the appropriate IT system in accordance with Article 23 of Regulation [xx on the European Union Agency for Railways].
 Member States shall also ensure that national rules in force, including those covering the interfaces between vehicles and network, are accessible to all parties concerned and in a terminology that they can understand. - 6.
 Member States may decide not to notify rules and restrictions of a strictly local nature.
 In such cases, Member States shall mention these rules and restrictions in the infrastructure registers referred to in Article 45. - 7.
 National rules notified under this Article are not subject to the notification procedure set out in Directive 98/34/EC.